 no treatment at all for alcoholism is much better than receiving

 - One of the most enthusiastic boosters of

-Alcoholics Anonymous, Professor George Vaillant of Harvard University,
+Alcoholics Anonymous, Professor and medical Doctor George E. Vaillant of Harvard University,

-who is also a member of the Board of Trustees
+who was also a member of the Board of Trustees

 of Alcoholics Anonymous World Services, Inc. (AAWS),

 showed by his own 8 years of testing of A.A. that

 A.A. was worse than

 useless — that it didn't help the alcoholics any more than no

 treatment at all, and it had the highest death rate of any